tinymce/tinymce-docs/_includes/configuration/dockerized-hyperlinking-service.md

     For information on the `http` configuration setting, see: [Configure server-side components - `http`]({{site.baseurl}}/enterprise/server/configure/#httpoptional).
 1. _Optional_: Update the link-checking cache configuration, as described in [Link Checker self-hosted quick setup]({{site.baseurl}}/enterprise/check-links/#linkcheckerself-hostedquicksetup).
 1. _Optional_: Configure the Enhanced Media Embed Service, as described in [Configure Enhanced Media Embed Server]({{site.baseurl}}/enterprise/embed-media/mediaembed-server-config/).
-1. _Optional_: Configure the service to use a HTTP proxy by updating `ephox-hyperlinking-docker-env.conf`.
+1. _Optional_: Configure the service to use a HTTP proxy by updating `config/ephox-hyperlinking-docker-env.conf`.
 See:
 [Configure server-side components - proxy]({{site.baseurl}}/enterprise/server/configure/#proxyoptional).
 1. Create an `origins.env` file and specify the Hypertext Transfer Protocol (HTTP) and domain name of sites hosting the TinyMCE editor (`allowed-origins`).
-Up to 99 origins can be added without editing `ephox-hyperlinking-docker-env.conf`.
+Up to 99 origins can be added without editing `config/ephox-hyperlinking-docker-env.conf`.

     For example: